SiddharthSaravanan/UHDImageSegmentation/README.md

 # UHDImageSegmentation

-Refinement of segmentations made on downsampled UHD images.
+Refinement of segmentations on downsampled UHD images.